Digital GTM Polymath

 Just-in-Time Editorial Publication — Your CEO likely has a corporate goal to create a unified story for your brand.
 If you truly want to reach the larger addressable market for your offering, then you must produce more meaningful and substantive thought-leadership content on a routine basis.
 This includes publishing more frequently on your corporate blog.
 However, the current editorial draft approval process at your company may inhibit rapid ‘trust-based’ online publication.
 Therefore, your current review process may need to be streamlined, with the intent to remove any unnecessary steps and accelerate the remainder.
 By all means, scrutinize your content for substance, but not legal risk.
 If you hire smart writers, you can bypass the litigation filter.

 Repurpose Content Archive — While you prepare to produce the buyer-oriented content mentioned above, you have a near-term need for content that’s proven to be useful and actionable.
 According to your web analytics report, a relatively small percentage of your published content is likely being consumed by its intended audience.
 In the absence of primary market research that defines customer/prospect content needs in the marketplace, you can use the current content asset usage data to identify the good stuff.
 You can then re-purpose that superior content into other online assets (white papers converted into presentations, etc.).
 Therefore, you probably need to conduct a content audit.
 Again, you’re looking for substance.
-Here's my example of substantive collateral.

 Mobile Media Publication — Today, more people discover new content via Mobile Search.
 You may have already invested in mobile applications, to directly share content with your loyal customers.
 However, it’s unlikely that Executive Business decision-makers would download and use a vendor-specific app.
 In contrast, some mobile-savvy executives already use the popular Flipboard app to consume a variety of content on their mobile devices.
 Flipboard has more than 100 million users, and many subscribe to multiple publications via the app.
 To attract and retain a broader business-oriented following, you should use content curation to create a stream of informative market research and related news clips, and then insert your own useful editorial into the mix.